 I've also seen a lot of people recommending Hostinger lately, but I've also seen accusations that they've been paying reviewers huge sums of money to create positive press.
+They also recently got banned from a web hosting forum that I follow.
 This is indicative of a lot of reviewers nowadays: they receive referral fees from these companies, so it's in their interest to promote them - even if the service actually isn't that good.

 Some tips: always filter by the maximum number of stars, sort by lowest price, and read all the reviews before booking.
-The latest reviews are a better indicator of how things are, and also check reviews from around the same season as when you're travelling to check for common complaints such as aircon or heating.
+The latest reviews are a better indicator of how things are, and checking reviews from around the same season as when you're travelling is a good way to find out about common complaints around seasonal essentials such as aircon or heating.

-I particularly like Hostelworld as they have a “best hostel by…” shortlist, which has never let me down.
-Even if it's a little pricier, give it a go - some hostels that I've stayed in have been truly, uniquely remarkable.
+I particularly like Hostelworld as they have a cleverly-named HOSCAR Awards shortlist, which has never let me down.
+Even if it's a little pricier, give it a go - some hostels that I've stayed in have been truly remarkable and unique.

 Every region has their own bus, trains and flight networks, but it can quickly get frustrating.
 Between different languages, currencies and confusing layouts, it's often worth using an aggregator to make things easier for yourself.
 As a bonus, all of your bookings are in one place - no more digging through hundreds of booking emails!